 Facebook groups are also a fantastic way to research things that people have questions or concerns about and make sure you are putting out content that answers those needs.
 But we will cover that a few points down!

-I love to Freelance to Freedom Facebook group so much!
+I love the Freelance to Freedom Facebook group so much!
 The Tweet Tuesdays are my favorite day because you can customize a tweet and have so many new people share it with their audience.
 It’s easy promotion and also a fun way to meet and interact people (and makes filling up my buffer queue a lot easier)!

 WRITE (A LOT OF) GOOD + SHAREABLE CONTENT